psyklopp/Cyber-Security-Lab-1/README.md

 *  I will refer to this paper for the structure of my report: [Performance and comparison of post-quantum cryptographic algorithms](https://www.diva-portal.org/smash/get/diva2:1111159/FULLTEXT01.pdf)
 *  I will be using this library from [Open Quantum Safe](https://openquantumsafe.org/): [liboqs](https://github.com/open-quantum-safe/liboqs)

+**Nov 12**
+*  Start writing the report.
+*  Basic structure with the result section complete for at least 1 algorithm so that I can show.

 🧮 Left for future addition...